lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.15 `Heartbeat` Loops Must Never Resolve Dependencies

-A controlled `Heartbeat` loop must operate only on references and data that were resolved before the loop started.
+A controlled `Heartbeat` loop must work only on references and data that were resolved before the loop started.

 It must never contain: